ionic-team/stencil-site/src/docs-md/reference/decorators.md

 <a name="watch"></a>
 ## Watch Decorator

-When a user updates a property, `Watch` will fire what ever method it's attached to and pass that methd the new value of the prop along with the old value. `Watch` is useful for validating props or handling side effects.
+When a user updates a property, `Watch` will fire what ever method it's attached to and pass that method the new value of the prop along with the old value. `Watch` is useful for validating props or handling side effects.

 ```typescript